Biswas-N/fyyur/README.md

 ## Fyyur

+### Dependencies
+This project depends on the following
+1. Flask
+2. Babel
+3. Sql-Alchemy
+4. Psycopg2

 ### Introduction

 Fyyur is a venue and artist booking site that lets an artist find a venue and venue to find an artist.
 This site lets you post a new artists and venues, create shows linking an artist and a venue.